-- Lateral resistance of wood structures is dependent on the type and amount of wall sheathing. - The adjacent slide shows a method of providing lateral resistance for very short walls.
-This is a factory built strong-wall that is cantilevered off the foundation using well embedded bolts - Wood structures are unique in that the vertical load resisting systems (joist, beams, studs and posts) are covered with a "skin" to form the lateral load resisting system.
-This is different than other bearing wall systems.
-See adjacent slide for characteristics. - Common problems in strong earthquakes are: - Walls are weakened by openings & becoming racked (rectangles become parallelograms). - This weakening can cause a significant offset of one floor from another, and in severe cases, collapse has occurred. - Relatively modern, W2, 2- and 3-story wood apartment buildings may have walls that are braced using only plaster/gypsum board, let-in bracing, or inadequately designed plywood. - ◆ These structures may experience brittle, firststory failures, especially when upper story walls do not align with lower-story walls. - ◆ These structures are especially vulnerable to earthquake damage when lightweight concrete fill has been added to provide better sound control (greater mass means that greater earthquake force is generated). - W1 houses with crawl spaces can shift or slide off their foundations. - Masonry chimneys can crack and fall-off or into the structure. - Masonry veneers can fall off walls and shower adjacent areas with potentially lethal objects.
+- The principle weakness may be in the lateral strength of walls or interconnection of the structure, especially at the foundation. - The characteristics of wood frame structures are listed in the following slide - Wood structures are unique in that the vertical load resisting systems (joist, beams, studs and posts) are covered with a "skin" to form the lateral load resisting system.
+This is different than other bearing wall systems - Common problems in strong earthquakes are: - Walls that are weakened by too many openings becoming racked (rectangles become parallelograms). - This weakening can cause a significant offset of one floor from another, and in severe cases, collapse has occurred. - Relatively modern, W2, 2- and 3-story wood apartment buildings may have walls that are braced using only plaster/gypsum board, let-in bracing, or inadequately designed plywood. - These structures may experience brittle, firststory failures, especially when upper story walls do not align with lower-story walls. - These structures are especially vulnerable to earthquake damage when lightweight concrete fill has been added to provide better sound control (greater mass means that greater earthquake force is generated). - W1 houses with crawl spaces can shift or slide off their foundations. - Masonry chimneys can crack and fall off or into the structure. (mostly W1 Type) - Masonry veneers can fall off walls and shower adjacent areas with potentially lethal objects.
 (Especially deadly for W2 Types) - Structures can separate at offsets in floor/roof levels (such as porches and split level houses). - A great danger of fire exists for these structures due to the presence of so much fuel.